pymtl/pymtl3/docs/intro/quickstart.rst

           s.sum  @= s.cin ^ s.a ^ s.b
           s.cout @= ( ( s.a ^ s.b ) & s.cin ) | ( s.a & s.b )

-To simulate the full adder, we need to apply the ``SimulationPass`` PyMTL pass.
+To simulate the full adder, we need to apply the ``DefaultPassGroup`` PyMTL pass.
 Then we can set the value of input ports and simulate the full adder by calling ``fa.sim_tick``: